 Research collaboration has also changed over the years.
 Where once “collaboration” essentially referred to a mutually beneficial partnership between academic faculty members.
 Today collaborators can be an organization or government entity, such as the VA.

-A prime example is the partnership between the VA’s WHS and the National Survey of Women Veterans (NSWV).
-A 20-year, WHS-funded study led by Dr. Donna Washington and her team at VA Greater Los Angeles looked at PTSD risk in female veterans.
+A prime example is a partnership between the VA’s WHS and the National Survey of Women Veterans (NSWV).
+A 20-year, WHS-funded study led by Dr. Donna Washington and her VA Greater, Los Angeles team looked at PTSD risk in female veterans.
 They also looked at whether there was any possible connection to VA healthcare attrition.
-The healthcare needs of women veterans are better understood thanks to the WHS and NSWV collaboration.
+The healthcare needs of women veterans are better-understood thanks to the WHS and NSWV collaboration.

 Electronic Health Records, Paranoia, and Patient Privacy

 Despite the numerous benefits of EHRs, the electronic collection of data is far from infallible.
-The unique mental health needs of veterans means that healthcare practitioners need to have a clear understanding of EHR security.
+Veterans’ unique mental health needs mean that healthcare practitioners need to have a clear understanding of EHR security.

 Practitioners can help alleviate the paranoia-based fears of veteran patients by allowing open discourse of the facility’s EHR risk management and data backup procedures.
 Protecting patient records is vital to the healing process, and paranoid veterans may need to see concrete proof that their data is being protected.
 Especially important if they find electronic data to be untrustworthy.